payloadcms/payload/templates/ecommerce/README.md

 ## Website

-This template includes a fully-working [Next.js App Router](https://nextjs.org) front-end that is served alongside your Payload app in a single Express server.
+This template includes a beautifully designed, production-ready front-end built with the [Next.js App Router](https://nextjs.org), served right alongside your Payload app in a single Express server.
 This makes is so that you can deploy both apps simultaneously and host them together.
 If you prefer a different front-end framework, this pattern works for any framework that supports a custom server.
 If you prefer to host your website separately from Payload, you can easily [Eject](#eject) the front-end out from this template to swap in your own, or to use it as a standalone CMS.
 For more details, see the official [Custom Server Example](https://github.com/payloadcms/payload/tree/master/examples/custom-server).

 Core features: